Story by Troy Letherman

 In sum, it’s certainly not difficult to see why extending your stay in Anchorage should be a part of every traveler’s plans.
 Alaska’s largest city is a diverse, dynamic urban center stuffed full of things to do and see, and whether you’re headed off to points beyond or simply settling into the city for the duration of your stay, Anchorage surely won’t disappoint.
 Put it at the top of your list for 2016 and see for yourself.

-Troy Letherman is editor of Fish Alaska.
+Troy Letherman was previously editor of Fish Alaska.